About EcoSchools Canada in Alberta

 - You will be able to look up your school by address or name.

 - If your school is new to the system, click Can’t find your school?
 You will want your school name, address, board or district, phone number, enrolment number, and number of teaching staff to register.

-You may find the Sustainability Review a useful tool to begin your journey - and our Program Managers are here to support you directly.
+You may find the Sustainability Review a useful tool to begin your journey - and you can call or email our Program Managers for direct support.